valdergallo/pyconst/README.md

 `ADD_USER` no have any connection with `USER_PERMISSION`, I could have `ADD_USER` in a different `constants` without connection with `USER_PERMISSION`, something like `ADMIN_DEFAULT_ACTIONS` or `MANAGER_CONSTANT`.
-Import all the `constants` could be more hard that you through.

 ## The Solution (Morning Sun)

 Yes, we working with Python.
 And now we can set the contants as one PyConst

 ```
 from pyconst import PyConst